Paintings are a wonderful way to wrestle with questions and explore emotions without the limitation of words.

-My interest in prayer as an intersection of two realms has drawn me to see the horizon as a diptych, painting emotive landscapes and vivid abstract compositions from a meditative perspective.
-The environments I creates are indicative of an authentic pursuit of Spirit and an honest response to God.
+My interest in prayer as an intersection of two realities has drawn me to see the horizon as the meeting place between two halves of a diptych.
+It is from this meditative perspective that I approach emotive landscapes and vivid abstract compositions.
+The environments I create are indicative of the messy and emotional process of understanding how the human intersects with the Divine.

 I’ve shown my work in various locations across the United States, including Baltimore, Philadelphia, Los Angeles, New York, and my new hometown of Chattanooga, Tennessee.
-In 2004 I was a recipient of the Daniel Vollmer Scholarship for the Arts, and I’m currently a member of the Association for Visual Arts.
+In 2004 I was a recipient of the Daniel Vollmer Scholarship for the Arts, and upon moving to Chattanooga, I became a member of the Association for Visual Arts.

 Today much of my life revolves around creativity in a variety of media.

 I enjoy anything visual and have made it a point to use my creativity in many outlets.
 In addition to my paintings, I draw residential architectural plans, write poetry and songs, and work as a designer on websites, logos, and print materials for a wide range of clients.
 Though I was raised in the Baltimore area, I now make art in my home studio in Chattanooga where I live with my wife and our son.

 Stay tuned to the News page for updates as I post new images of work and announcements for upcoming exhibitions.

 — — —